Almost all of my clients have a stress response that is out of whack. Concurrently, almost all also have some kind of skin issue.

 The stress response pathway increases sebum production and this causes acne by making the skin more hospitable to acne producing bacteria and inflammation (from squalene) .

 P acnes, the bacteria that causes acne, use sebum as a fuel source .

 Indeed, sebum was 59% greater in people with acne (particularly squalene).
 Increased sebum (particularly squalene) causes inflammation and blackheads .

 There are various theories as to why the stress response increases sebum production.

 With regard to inflammation, we see mixed effects from CRH and its downstream products.
-I’d say it’s overall for the worse, but genetics has a large role in how the stress response affect your skin.
+I’d say it’s overall for the worse, but genetics has a large role in how the stress response affects your skin.

-The increased stress levels of the modern era is one reason why skin cancer has been such a problem in this century, even though we’ve evolved with sun for billions of years.
+The increased stress levels of the modern era are one reason why skin cancer has been such a problem in this century, even though we’ve evolved with the sun for billions of years.
 This is even though we bath ourselves with sunscreen and stay indoors mostly, as opposed to our evolutionary history.

 CRH and mast cell activation from it play an important role in contact dermatitis, which is a rash you develop from a foreign substance.
 CRH increases the immune response to foreign substances and also increases inflammation (Nf-kB) in hair cells .